Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Methods

 \subsection{Schema Scaffolding}

-A key advantage of MDMs over autoregressive models lies in their generation mechanism: rather than conditioning on previously generated tokens, MDMs condition on the entire sequence context, enabling them to anticipate future token dependencies.
-Building on this insight, we propose \textit{schema scaffolding}, a training-free approach that explicitly incorporates structural constraints by pre-populating the generation context with structural templates.
+Building on the theoretical insight we formulated in Section~\ref{sec:diffusion_language_modeling}, we propose \textit{schema scaffolding}, a training-free approach that explicitly incorporates structural constraints by pre-populating the generation context with structural templates.

 The core idea of this approach is to transform unconstrained generation into a structured \textbf{fill-in-the-blank} task: In detail, our method operates by parsing the structural specification $S$ to identify invariant structural elements (e.g., brackets, delimiters, field names) and replacing variable content positions with mask tokens $\mathbf{M}$.
 This creates a structural scaffold $A_s$ that constrains the model's generation space while preserving semantic flexibility.
+To formalize why this approach is effective for diffusion models, we establish the following result:

+\begin{theorem}[Scaffold-Guided Denoising Convergence] Let $\mathbf{x}_0$ be a target structured sequence and $\mathbf{x}_t$ be a partially masked sequence at timestep $t$ with scaffold $\mathcal{S}$ defining fixed structural positions.
+For a diffusion language model trained with objective (Eq.~\ref{eq:dllm-learning}), initializing the denoising process with structural scaffold $\mathcal{S}$ reduces the expected denoising error by: